zhw2590582/FlvPlayer/README.md

         // Initialize the frame rate, which will be covered by the actual frame rate of the file
         frameRate: 30,

-        // Maximum limit for cached data in live mode, unit is byte, the default is 64M
-        freeMemory: 64 * 1024 * 1024,

         // Initialize the width, which will be covered by the actual width of the file
         width: 400,